jmlaranjeira/dogcatcher-agent/README.md

 - Uses GPT (via LangChain) to extract structured info from raw logs
 - Conditional routing in LangGraph
-- Simulates ticket creation (prints result)
+- Simulates or triggers real ticket creation (Jira-ready)
 - Built in modular steps, ready to integrate with external tools like Jira or Datadog

 ## 🛠️ Setup Instructions